felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 already started selling what I considered "junk" in my collection.
 By "junk", I mean objects that I hadn't touched in over 3 years.
 None of this was in display in my Billy shelf, believe it or not...

-{{< figure src="/img/hoarding-project/first-bundle-sold.jpg" position="center" caption="Hard to believe that all of this was completely useless to me" >}}
+{{< figure src="/img/hoarding-project/first-bundle-sold.jpg" position="center" caption="Hard to believe that all of this was completely useless to me.
+I hardly noticed it when it was gone." >}}

 As my first move in 2021, I started contacting my collector friends on Facebook to see who was interested in the remaining stock I was willing to sell.
 Slowly, but surely, I shipped packages all over the province of Québec and met